 - Spread evenly with a spatula or large spoon, then cover and freeze for at least 1 hour.

-- Remove from the freezer and pour the dark melted chocolate over the hardened caramel layer and sprinkle with some coarse salt and crushed almonds.
+- Remove the baking sheet from the freezer.
+Pour the dark melted chocolate over the hardened caramel layer and sprinkle with coarse salt and crushed almonds.

 - Cover again and refrigerate for at least 2 hours before cutting into slices and serving.

-- Any leftover caramel slices can be stored in the fridge for up to a week or covered in the freezer for up to 3 months.
+- The caramel slices can be stored in the fridge for up to a week or covered in the freezer for up to 3 months.